ietf/Moderators/unprofessional-commentary.md

 ## Disruptive Behavior

-In some cases a particular post in itself may not be unprofessional commentary but part of a pattern of postings that are disruptive to the consensus-driven process (see [RFC 3934] and the [IESG Statement on Disruptive Posting]).
+In some cases a particular post in itself may not be unprofessional commentary but may be excessively hostile or derogatory, or part of a pattern of postings that are disruptive to the consensus-driven process (see [RFC 3934] and the [IESG Statement on Disruptive Posting]).
 The sergeant-at-arms team would consider this as inappropriate and follow the escalation ladder for handling inappropriate list postings as per [Standard Operating Procedures].

 ## Note